kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     )
 ```

-Go to [localhost:8000/books](http://localhost:8000/books) and press show.
-You should see where Elm starts and begins with the <🌳> tag.
+Go to [localhost:8000/books](http://localhost:8000/books) and press `Show` on any book you have created.
+You should see where Elm starts and begins with the `<elm🌳>` tag.
 Pretty cool.

+Please not that this usecase would be just as well solved with IHP, but I'm keeping the examples as simple as possible.
+The advanced elm related stuff is best suited for a separate elm tutorial.

+## Next up

+We have created only one widget, but in the next post I will show you how to create another widget to show you how I make only one Elm app support an unlimited amount of widgets.
+Most of the groundwork is done, so we can hit the ground running in the next post.